How Much Does a Cooked Brisket Cost?

 - Labor: 8 to 15 hours

-The total cost for a 10 lb good brisket meal is around $60.
-That’s 1/3 the cost of restaurant brisket.
+The total cost for a 10 lb good brisket meal is around $60 (≈4 hours to sacrifice at work earning $15/hour).
+That's 1/3 the cost of restaurant brisket.

-A user on the BBQ Brethren Forum mentions that local restaurants are charging $15.95-17.95 per pound for cooked brisket.
+A user on the BBQ Brethren Forum mentions that local restaurants are charging $15.95 (≈1.1 hours to sacrifice at work earning $15/hour)-17.95 per pound for cooked brisket.

-Cuetopia Texas offers fully cooked brisket at a price of $135 for 5-7 lbs.
+Cuetopia Texas offers fully cooked brisket at a price of $135 (≈1.1 days working to pay for this at $15/hour) for 5-7 lbs.

 How Much Does Uncooked Brisket Cost Per Pound?